-- 10 When the encapsulation is complete, reboot the system to multi-user mode. - 11 After the root disk is encapsulated, any other disks that were replaced should be added using the vxdiskadm command.
-If the disks were reinstalled during the operating system reinstallation, they should be encapsulated; otherwise, they can be added. - 12 After all the disks have been added to the system, any volumes that were completely removed as part of the configuration cleanup can be recreated and their contents restored from backup.
+Any other disks that were replaced should now be added using the vxdiskadm command.

+Once all the disks have been added to the system, any volumes that were completely removed as part of the configuration cleanup can be recreated and their contents restored from backup.
 The volume recreation can be done by using the vxassist command or the graphical user interface.